drpetersonfernandes/SimpleLauncher/home.md

 ## How the Frontend Works:

 - **Configuration:** The program first looks for a file named "system.xml" in its folder, which contains all the settings for the system and emulators.
-You need to edit this file to match your requirements.
 - **Game Selection:** When you select a system, the application opens the system directory and lists the emulators configured for that specific system.
 It then displays a grid of games located in the system folder.
 Each cell in the grid is clickable, and the application will launch the selected emulator with the chosen game.
 - **Game Info:** Each grid cell displays a game cover, its name, a link to a Video about the game, and a link to an Info Page about the game.
 - **Game Covers:** The cover images should have the same filename as the game.
-They are loaded from a folder inside the "images" folder, which should have the same name as the system.
+They are loaded from a folder inside the 'images' folder, which should have the same name as the system.
 The images must be in PNG, JPG, or JPEG format.
 If a cover is missing, a default image is used.
-You can also use a custom System Image Folder, which should be set in the "system.xml".

 ## Explaining "system.xml":